pythonlover02/Proton-Sarek/README.md

   - Inherits all settings from the Base configuration.
   - Introduces a set of fixes for OpenGL/Vulkan for old GPUs.
   - Set `PROTON_SET_GAME_DRIVE=1` to help with moding.
+  - Set `PROTON_DISABLE_NVAPI=1` to avoid possible issues with NVIDIA GPUs in games that use NVAPI features not supported by DXVK-Sarek
   - Use Mesa and NVIDIA OpenGL Thread Optimization, to try to mittigate WineD3D stutters while using the OpenGL backend.
     - Note: This might have a negative performance hit for games that use OpenGL instead of the DirectX family.
 You can disable it with the `DISABLE_OGL_THREAD=1` env var.